Leonardo-L04/securnet_writeups/README.md

 <h3><strong>✨ C o m m a n d  I n j e c t i o n ✨</strong></h3>

+What this program is doing is basically run the command "cal" which stands for calendar.
-Then basically just used a valid input like "123" and then piped ls into it
+Then basically just used a valid input like "123" and then piped "ls" into it and voyla ::)

 ![flag](https://github.com/Leonardo-L04/securnet_writeups/blob/main/img/7.png)